sunsided/os/DIARY.md

 # Developer Diary

+## 2025-10-31

+... and touching the Virtual Memory again, this time to add PAT (Page Attribute Table) bits again.
+The idea was to enable write-combining for the framebuffer to squeeze out some performance, and to do so, I decided to reimplement the individual page table entries as specifically typed structs and unions, depending on their variant (useful, because leaves and entries can have different layouts, especially across the layers).
+I added a unified view on top of that to manage bits logically rather than by position.
+Not sure if in the end this made things faster or if the performance increase in the framebuffer fill is just due to the optimization of the loop itself, but at least it _feels_ faster ... or better.

 ## 2025-10-30

-Rewriting the virtual memory to explicitly size-typed pages has been quite a journey; strangely everything worked out right away when firing up the emulator.
+Rewriting the virtual memory to explicitly size-typed pages has been quite a journey; strangely, everything worked out right away when firing up the emulator.
 I'm still not happy with the UEFI side of things, especially around the ELF loader and the initial page table setup, but I'm more than happy with the kernel-vmem libray now.